merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ### graphics/gdk-pixbuf2

+**This one is seriously broken.
+It builds but doesn't work.
+I am trying to find a way**.
 I had to disable tests completely in meson build after initial configure (stopped by ctrl+c, disabled and started `bmake` again).
 Also, it has an issue with `systeminfo.h` - just patch the file `pixops.c` to include it unconditionally.

 ### devel/pango

 Building pango was tricky.
 There were linker problems, and because I was not successful to use `gld`, I had to replace `-z defs` to `-z nodefs` in meson build (also, after initial configure).

-Who else helped me?
-ChatGPT. sometimes it provides too much information, but usually I brought my errors to it and it could help where to look/patch/fix/etc.
+`pango` and `cairo` seem to work well because I could build `rxvt-unicode` and there's a nice terminal!
+Woohoo!

 ### graphics/netpbm